c0ze/arda.karaduman.web.tr/cv.md

 # Work Experience

+## Senior Software Developer, Allm Inc

+### Tokyo — December 2014 - Present

+API / Backend development for content sharing and publishing platform (to see an example application which uses our platform, check [Kidint](https://www.kidint.com/intl/)).
+Wifi based customer tracking platform to retail BI application ([Followup](http://www.allm.net/en/followup-en/)).

+_Roles_:

+* API development using Ruby On Rails
+* AWS Integration
+* Front End Integration using Angular (1.3)
+* Standalone service development for IoT and peripherals (Go lang service which runs on raspberry pi, integration with BLE beacons and wifi)
+* IoT massive deployment & peripheral management
+* API development in Go

 ## Developer, Aiming Inc

-### Tokyo — June 2014 - Present
+### Tokyo — June 2014 - December 2014

-Developing the API backend for a popular MMORPG for mobile systems.
+Developer of the API backend for a popular MMORPG for mobile platforms.

 _Roles_: